 A Celebration of Life will be conducted in Joe’s honor on Friday, January 24th at 4:30 p.m., Central Time, at the Greensburg United Methodist Church with Rev. Dale Curry officiating.
 Visitation will be prior to the service from 2:00-4:00 p.m., Central Time.

 Foster-Toler-Curry Funeral Home is in charge of the arrangements.

 The family has requested that expressions of sympathy be donations to The American Lung Association.
 These can be made at the church or at the Foster-Toler-Curry Funeral Home.

-To send flowers to Joesph's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joesph Gordon Rogers, please visit our floral store.

 American Lung Association

 55 W. Wacker Drive, Suite 1150, Chicago IL 60601